Jackknife Bascule Bridge

 The vehicular portion of the bridge was replaced by the Island Drive Bridge, which connects neighbouring McKellar Island to the mainland, in 2003.
 The connecting roadways and upper deck of the Jackknife Bridge were dismantled in 2004, but the lower deck continues to function as the only rail link to the islands.

 General overview

-The Jackknife Bascule Bridge has a road width of 29 feet (or 8.84 metres.
-The length of the entire bridge is 374 feet (or 114 metres) in size.
+The Jackknife Bascule Bridge has a road width of 29 ft.
+The length of the entire bridge is 374 ft in size.